Joe Lombardo: Political positions

 Lombardo describes himself as a moderate Republican.

 Criminal justice

 In an April 2022 interview with The Nevada Independent, Lombardo said he supports the death penalty as long as there is due process.

-Lombardo has said he opposes the "defund the police" slogan.
+Lombardo also said he opposes the "defund the police" slogan.

 Education

 Lombardo supports an audit of the education system.
 In an April 2022 interview with The Nevada Independent, he said he would investigate whether education funds are being allocated appropriately on "day one" of his governorship.

 Abortion

 During his 2022 campaign, Lombardo described his personal views as "pro-life", but made clear he opposes a national abortion ban and supports upholding the codification of abortion rights passed by Nevada voters in 1990.
 On May 30, 2023, Lombardo signed into law a bill enshrining protections for out-of-state abortion seekers and in-state abortion providers.
 Lombardo was endorsed by National Right to Life, a Political Action Committee that opposes abortion rights, but, as of May 2023, he was one of three Republican governors, along with Phil Scott of Vermont and Charlie Baker of Massachusetts, to have signed legislation protecting access to abortion services.